vippsas/vipps-epayment-api/operations/README.md

 | [Get payment event log](get_event_log.md) | 120 per minute | `reference` + subscription key | 120 calls per minute per unique `reference` |

 **Please note:** The "Key" column is important.
-The above means that we allow two [Create](create.md)
+The above means that we allow 5 [Create](create.md)
 calls per minute *per unique `reference`* for that MSN.
 This is to prevent too many initiate calls for the same payment.
-The overall limit for number of *different* payments is *far* higher than 2.
+The overall limit for number of *different* payments is *far* higher than 5.
 The same goes for [Capture a payment](capture.md):
 You can make five capture calls per minute for one unique `reference`, and the limit for capture calls for different `reference` values